Kamalpaneru/Xtractor/README.md

 ## Usage

-Used to split cells from excel sheet images and extracts data.
+Used to split cells from excel sheet images and extracts data. <br>
+  NOTE: Tesseract didn't work as smoothly as I imagined it to be.

 ## Contributing